 Step 1: Change Your Name with Social Security

 North Carolina requires newlyweds to file the SS-5 form with Social Security as the first step of their married name change process.
-Simply complete the form and file by mail (you will need to send your driver’s license or U.S. passport) or in-person.
+So, simply complete the form and file by mail (you will need to send your driver’s license or U.S. passport) or in-person.
 In approximately 2 weeks, your new social security card with your new married name will be issued and mailed to you.

 Step 2: Change Your Name with the IRS

 The next step in the North Carolina name change process is filing the IRS 8822 form with the IRS.
 The good news is it’s a one page form that is free to file.
-Not every opts to complete the IRS 8822, but we encourage our clients to file it to make sure the office knows their new name and maiden name when tax season arrives!
+Not every opts to complete the IRS 8822.
+But, we encourage our clients to file it to make sure the office knows their new name and maiden name when tax season arrives!

 Step 3: Change Your Name with the DMV

-If you are applying for a Real ID, you will also need to bring a certified copy of your birth certificate or your unexpired U.S. passport (it can still be in your maiden name.) *There may be an additional fee for your Real ID.
+If you are applying for a Real ID, you will also need to bring a certified copy of your birth certificate or your unexpired U.S. passport (it can still be in your maiden name.) *Heads up!
+There may be an additional fee for your Real ID.

 Step 4: Change Your Name with the State Department